mvolkmann/blog/src/neovim.md

 use ctrl-j and ctrl-k to move down and up and press return to select the highlighted completion.

+- Press `Ctrl-y>` to confirm selection of a completion.
+- Press `<Ctrl-e>` to cancel completion.
+- Press `<Down>` to navigate to the next suggested completion.
+- Press `<Up>` to navigate to the previous suggested completion.
+- If a completion menu is visible, press `<Ctrl-n>` to go to next item.
+  Otherwise pressing this displays the completion menu.
+- If a completion menu is visible, press `<Ctrl-p>` to go to previous item.
+  Otherwise pressing this displays the completion menu.

+### Documentation Windows

+- Press `<Ctrl-d>` to scroll down in the documentation window.
+- Press `<Ctrl-u>` to scroll up in the documentation window.

 ### Syntax Highlighting

 AstroNvim provides language-specific syntax highlighting.